adct-the-experimenter/binaural-audio-editor/README.md

   Light blue cubes are the sound producers.

-  Create a sound producer and name it under Sound Producers -> Create SOund Producers menu.
+  Create a sound producer and name it in Sound Producers -> Create Sound Producers menu.

   For the Sound Producer track, the top 2 tracks is for graphing audio and the bottom 3 tracks are for changing position of the sound producer.